aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 eksctl create cluster -f eksworkshop6nodes.yaml
 ```

-This will take a few minutes, after the command completed check if the cluster is available:
+This will take a few minutes, after the command completes check if the cluster is available:

 ```
 kubectl get nodes
 ```

-Create **storage class for this cluster** by following the EKS tutorial for EBS CSI: https://www.eksworkshop.com/beginner/170_statefulset/ebs_csi_driver/ stop after completing the third step  https://www.eksworkshop.com/beginner/170_statefulset/storageclass/
+Create a **storage class for this cluster** by following the EKS tutorial for EBS CSI: https://www.eksworkshop.com/beginner/170_statefulset/ebs_csi_driver/ stop after completing the third step  https://www.eksworkshop.com/beginner/170_statefulset/storageclass/

-To perform this part of the tutorial You can follow the steps below that have been customized with the cluster name we used above:
+To perform this part of the tutorial You can **follow the steps below that have been customized with the right cluster name** taht we used above:

 IAM policy (no changes):